Puck (magazine): Archives

 A collection of Puck cartoons dating from 1879 to 1903 is maintained by the Special Collections Research Center within the Gelman Library of The George Washington University.
 The Library of Congress also has an extensive collection of Puck Magazine prints online.
 The Florida Atlantic University Libraries Special Collections Department also maintains a collection of both English and German edition Puck cartoons dating from 1878 to 1916.

+The complete collection of Puck magazine's issues, digitized in black and white, can be accessed through the Internet Archives.